-- We formulate and present a novel rule adaptation framework that employs value abstraction and concretization to map individual rule conditions from one context to another.
-An intuitive cost-benefit model measures the improvement in fraud detection that the resulting rules may bring. - We show that the problem of identifying the best rule adaptation is NP-hard and propose an effective data reduction technique which, together with a dedicated ILP formulation of the reduced problem, yields nevertheless a practically efficient performance. - We further consider the generalized problem of computing, given a set of rules, the top-k best adaptations and present an optimization technique which computes an upper bound on the potential cost-benefit contribution of a given rule, and then uses it to successfully prune redundant ILP computations. - We have implemented our solution in the GOL-DRUSH prototype system and applied it on real use cases, demonstrating the effectiveness and efficiency of our approach as a whole, as well as the individual contribution of each components.
+another.
+An intuitive cost-benefit model measures the improvement in fraud detection that the resulting rules may bring.

+- We show that the problem of identifying the best rule adaptation is NP-hard and propose an effective data reduction technique which, together with a dedicated ILP formulation of the reduced problem, yields nevertheless a practically efficient performance. - We have implemented our solution in the GOL-DRUSH prototype system and applied it on real use cases, demonstrating the effectiveness and efficiency of our approach as a whole, as well as the individual contribution of each components.
 We performed experimental evaluations on five real-life datasets of financial transactions that showed how our algorithms consistently outperformed alternative baseline solutions, both in terms of the accuracy of the frauds detection and the actual money saved.

-We note that while some previous work has studied the problem of adapting rules to changes in the data (e.g. [31], [13], [18]), they mainly focus on incremental maintenance of rules in a given context as new transactions come in.
+We note that while some previous work has studied the problem of adapting rules to changes in the data (e.g. [25], [11], [16]), they mainly focus on incremental maintenance of rules in a given context as new transactions come in.
 In contrast our work examines rule adaptations entailed by context switching.
 Closest to our work is research on transfer learning, that attempt to reuse knowledge gained while training a model in one context to save training cost in another context.
 In particular fraud detection rules may be viewed as a form of decision trees to be transferred between contexts.
-However, since their objective function is different, as we show in our experiments, not only the resulting decision trees after the ML-based transfer are less meaningful in terms of (semantics)
+However, since their objective function is different, as we show in our experiments, not only the resulting decision trees after the ML-based transfer are less meaningful in terms of (semantics) understability to the human expert, they are also less effective in terms of fraud detection.